Let me just say that the loneliness is acute.

 So I text my ex back.

 And he’s not even really an ex.
 He was a friend from a dance class I invited over for mojitos to watch a meteor shower almost twenty years ago.
 I plucked some mint from my garden.
 He didn’t realize I wanted to date him so I rolled over on the blanket I’d spread out in my backyard.
-We were lying next to each other under the stars and I thought that was obvious enough but no. So I kissed him.
+We were lying next to each other under the stars and I thought that was obvious enough but it apparently was not so I kissed him.
 It was awkward.
 He kissed me back but he was too delicate for me.
 And now, 15 years later, 16?
 I am crying, imagining the shock and the joy of his head in my lap, stroking his hair — a man I don’t even love, a man who whimpers when he comes — and I hate that I know that — but he is flesh and blood and asking me to come over.
 Two weeks ago we were curled up on his couch.
 I hadn’t expected him to touch my thigh but he reached over and slid his hand between my crossed legs.
-It felt natural and absentminded even though I’m certain he’d been sweating it the whole time he’d been inching closer to me.
+It felt natural and absentminded even though I’m certain he’d been sweating it the whole time he’d been inching closer to me on his stiff leather bachelor couch.
 I looped my arm through his and put my head on his shoulder.
 He kissed the top of my head and we kept watching stand-up.
 It was easy and sweet.

 We are now at least an eight-hour drive apart but we have taken to “inviting” each other over to fabricate a sense of connectedness and normalcy and pretend like we’re not both alone during the quarantine.
 Like we have plans.
 Something to look forward to.